garbados/couchdb/share/doc/src/api-basics.rst

 Request Format and Responses
 ============================

-CouchDB supports the following HTTP request methods:
+Cloudant supports the following HTTP request methods:

 -  ``GET``

    Request the specified item.
 As with normal HTTP requests, the format of the URL defines what is returned.
-With CouchDB this can include static items, database documents, and configuration and statistical information.
+With Cloudant this can include static items, database documents, and configuration and statistical information.
 In most cases the information is returned in the form of a JSON document.